FinLegal/API-Documentation/use-cases-walkthrough-v2.md

 }
 ```

-7. Create activities: POST request to `/funnel/v2/activities`.
+7. POST request to `/funnel/v2/activities`.
 To enable the client to begin at activity 3 we require you to create an activity where the status is set to Open.
 Example request body:

 ```json
 {